Deadheded/Ravencoin-UseCases/Wallet.Widget.md

 1. Access to subscriptions sites on the web.

-2. Subscription services such as Netflis, Hulu, Rocu, ect... to stop account sharing.
+2. Subscription services such as Netflix, Hulu, Rocu, ect... to stop account sharing.
 Accounts could have a limited number of addresses.

 3. Employer network access.
 Small to large companies could manage access to their in house network.